django-cms/django-cms/docs/user/tutorial/30-structure-content-modes.rst

     Remember, any changes you make will need to be published in order for other users to see them.

-You can switch back to content mode to see the effect of your changes.
+You can switch back to *Content mode* to see the effect of your changes.

 .. image:: /user/tutorial/images/page-with-google-map.png
    :alt: the Google Maps plugins shows the workshop location